Charge Transport at Atomic Scales in 1D-Semiconductors: A Quantum Statistical Model Allowing Rigorous Numerical Studies: Conclusion

 \section{Conclusion}

 A first modelling attempt, based on many-body (fermionic) quantum statistical principles, is given to explain how Ohm's law emerges in long-range charge transport within protein-ligand complexes, the conductances of which have been measured in aqueous solutions and via STM and Pd substrate \cite{zhang2019role}.
 To this end, we build upon the mathematically rigorous framework (explored by one of the authors and collaborators), which provides proof for the convergence of the expectations of microscopic current densities and also crucially explains how the microscopic (quantum) effects on charge transport vanishes with respect to growing space scales \cite{OhmVI,OhmIII}.
-This is coherent with~\cite{Ansta-LDP2,Ansta-LDP} showing the exponentially fast (with respect to growing scales) disappearance of quantum effects on electric currents for non-interacting lattice fermions with disorder (one-band, any dimension)~\cite{Ansta-LDP2,Ansta-LDP}.
+Moreover, for non-interacting lattice fermions with disorder (one-band, any dimension), they prove that \textquotedblleft quantum uncertainty of microscopic electric current densities around their (classical) macroscopic value is suppressed exponentially fast with respect to the volume of the region of the lattice where an external electric field is applied" \cite{Ansta-LDP2,Ansta-LDP}.

-This leads us to propose for the protein-ligand complexes a simple quasi-free two band lattice model described via the second quantization formalism, where the non-conducting band attempts to capture the possibility that fermions may become trapped (via a hopping term, similar to a classic semi-conductor).
-Noteworthy, the model does not consider aqueous environment (natural to proteins) since the experiments we seek to explain were undertaken in an electrical potential region where ion current flows are not expected (i.e. no charge transfer is anticipated) \cite{zhang2019role}.
-By fixing physiological parameter sets (although not all microscopic parameters are available due to the novelty of these experiments) we then study the charge transport of our \emph{nanometric} quantum protein-ligand system in a mathematically rigorous way, without approximations (up to numerical precision) or a priori assumptions.
-The behavior of charge transport given here is therefore perfectly reliable, without any possible discussion up to the original definition of the model.
-Ultimately, we show how charge transport in a protein-ligand complex (modelled as a two-band lattice quantum system) leads to the emergence of Ohm-like law, therefore providing a tentative explanation for the experiments in \cite{zhang2019role}.
+Ultimately, we show how charge transport in a two-band lattice quantum system leads to the emergence of Ohm-like law, therefore providing a tentative explanation for the experiments in \cite{zhang2019role}.
 We also show that there is exponentially fast convergence of the expectations of microscopic current densities.
 This should be related to the existence of non-vanishing current variance of linear response currents, consistent with previous studies under natural conditions on the (random) disorder \cite{Ansta-LDP2,Ansta-LDP}).
 We expect that this is also true also for several-band models.